EU moves towards agreement on details of Iran oil embargo

 "We are in favour of a gradual application of the embargo but even so we are aiming for quite a rapid introduction," he said.

-Iran has been paying back Italian oil and gas group Eni for decade-old deals with oil for years and Eni CEO Paolo Scaroni has said Eni is still owed nearly $2 billion.
+Iran has been paying back Italian oil and gas group Eni for decade-old deals with oil for years and Eni CEO Paolo Scaroni has said Eni is still owed nearly $2 billion (1.3 billion pounds).

-The EU is also planning new sanctions on Iran's financial sector but states have been divided over including Iran's central bank in these sanctions.
+The EU is also planning new sanctions on Iran's financial sector but states have been divided over whether to include Iran's central bank in these sanctions.
+Diplomats said France and Britain backed this but Germany opposed the idea.

-Diplomats said Germany had opposed the idea, but a German diplomat denied this, saying: "Germany is actively taking part in the discussion on action against the Iranian central bank."

-One diplomat said discussions were focused on finding a formula that would stop short of a full ban on dealing with the central bank but nevertheless be effective in drying up funds to Iran's nuclear program.

-Diplomats said negotiations to finalize the sanctions are expected to continue until next week.
+The diplomat said negotiations to finalise the sanctions are expected to continue until next week.

 EU measures against Iran's oil industry will complement U.S. sanctions announced on December 31 that aim to make it impossible for most countries' refineries to buy Iranian crude.